-The Academy's fundraising had begun to increase and was becoming more significant in the last couple of years.
-Fundraising ventures such as the summer fair and circus are now planned as an annual event.
+The Academy's fundraising has increased and is more significant in the last couple of years.
+Fundraising ventures such as the summer fair are now planned as an annual event and the popular circus is now held every alternative year.
 Book fairs also help to support.
-All the fundraising activities are carried out by the staff with assistance from the parents and pupils.
+All the fundraising activities are carried out by the staff with assistance from parents and pupils.
 The Operations Manager is responsible for these events.